rahealy/rpi3fxproc/hardware/README.md

 ### Bootloader

-For development it's recommended to use a serial booloader like "rpi3serbtldr" included in this repository.
-See the "README.md" in the "rpi3serbtldr" directory for details on installation and use.
+For development it's recommended to use a serial booloader like "bootloader" included in this repository.
+See the "README.md" in the "bootloader" directory for details on installation and use.

 ### Build